RuiOliveira83/MP2_Translation-Game/README.md

 ---
 ### User Stories
-* As a regular user, I want a website responsive and good looking in all devices;
+* As a regular user, I want a website responsive and good looking on all devices;
-* As a regular user, I wan a website easy to navigate;
+* As a regular user, I want a website easy to navigate;
 * As a regular user, I want to be able to start playing the game quickly;
 * As a user, I want to be able to read the game rules, if needed;
 * As a user, I want to see my score;
 * As a user I want to be able to see my top score;
-* As a user, I want to be able to contact the developer to give my opinion or sugestion;
+* As a user, I want to be able to contact the developer to give my opinion or suggestion;
 * As a user I want to play a funny game;
 * As a user I want to repeat the experience and play again.